lunatech-labs/lunatech-timekeeper/README.md

     mvn quarkus:dev

-We are using Flyway extension.
+This project relies on Flyway for database schema migration.
 Database's model will be created at the first run of the app.

 ## 2.1 - Start TimeKeeper on Debug (with IntelliJ)